avvero/devirium/2025-08/Code That Isn’t Afraid of Change.md

 ## Ability to Change

-Everything discussed in this article can be summed up in one word - evolvability.
+Everything discussed in this article can be summed up in one word - [[Evolvability]].
 Evolvability is the ability of a system to change: to evolve, adapt, expand, or grow over time without requiring a complete rewrite.
 What matters is not just whether changes are possible, but how hard those changes are to make.
 The ideal scenario: adding the same feature should take roughly the same amount of effort in the first month of a project’s life as it does two or three years later.
 When I talk about code flexibility, I also mean its ability to change.

 Evolvability is the opposite of software entropy: as a project ages, its development speed drops, and adding new features or fixing bugs becomes harder and harder.
 Each step requires more effort and time, which slows development velocity.